Doll Name Roxy

 MTV offer (US version)

-Poster- Rolled Glitter N' Gold Illustrated poster with First year Jem illustrated poster on back
+Poster- Rolled Glitter 'n Gold Illustrated poster with First year Jem catalogue poster on back (See more on posters

 1986 US Hasbro Toy Fair Catalogue